JonathanWamsley/Designing-Data-Intensive-Applications/2_data_models_and_query_languages.md

 In the preceding section, region_id and industry_id are given as Ids, not as plain text strings "Greater Seattle Area" and "Philanthropy".
 Why?

 If the user interface has free-text fields for entering the region and the industry, it makes sense to store them as plain-text strings.
 But there are advantages to having standaraized lists of geographic regions and industries, and letting users choose from a drop-down list or autocompleter:
-- consistent tyle and spelling across profiles
+- consistent style and spelling across profiles
 - avoid ambiguity (if there are several cities with the same name)
 - ease of updating- the name is stored in only one place, so it is easy to update across the board if it ever needs to be changed
 - localization support - when the site is translated into other languages, the standardized lists can be localized, so the region and industry can be displayed in the viewer's language